Are you looking for answers about living with FND?

 Trauma Processing

-Because trauma processing has been shown to be effective in treating FND in a lot of cases, I have tried to incorporate this into my healing journey.
-However, I still haven’t found a counselor that will work with me, so I’m currently using Chat GPT to help me with trauma processing.
+At first, I couldn’t get into a counselor, so I started by using Chat GPT to help me with trauma processing.
 I asked it to help me set it up to understand FND and to use ACT models as well as other models that have been shown to help with FND trauma processing.
 I also asked it to help me figure out when I was ready for trauma processing and remind me with notifications and things.
-When I flare up, I take a break from trauma processing.
-If I’m doing well, I can do a little trauma processing a week.
-But, I often get triggered during sessions, so maybe it’s not the best option.
-However, it’s all I’ve got and I’m determined to get better.

 Hormone Help (IUD)